rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `node_filter_query` - (Optional) A query string using
   [Rundeck's node filter language](http://rundeck.org/docs/manual/node-filters.html#node-filter-syntax) that defines which subset of the project's nodes ***will*** be used to execute this job.
+If neither `node_filter_query` nor `node_filter_exclude_query` is defined, the job will be performed locally on the Rundeck server.

 * `node_filter_exclude_query` - (Optional) A query string using
   [Rundeck's node filter language](http://rundeck.org/docs/manual/node-filters.html#node-filter-syntax) that defines which subset of the project's nodes ***will not*** be used to execute this job.

-* `node_filter_exclude_precedence`: (Optional) Boolean controlling a deprecated Rundeck feature that controls whether node exclusions take priority over inclusions.
+* `node_filter_exclude_precedence`: (Optional, Deprecated) Boolean controlling a deprecated Rundeck feature that controls whether node exclusions take priority over inclusions.

 * `option`: (Optional) Nested block defining an option a user may set when executing this job.
 A job may have any number of options.
 The structure of this nested block is described below.